autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration/index.md

 ![interactive-calibrator](images/interactive-calibrator.png)

-After that, Let's start by pressing the 'Publish Point' button and selecting points on the point cloud that are also included in the projected image.
+- After that, Let's start by pressing the `Publish Point` button and selecting points on the point cloud that are also included in the projected image.
   Then,
   you need to click on the image point that corresponds to the projected lidar point on the image.
   You will see matched calibration points.

 ![interactive-calibration-points.png](images/interactive-calibration-points.png)

-The red points indicate selected lidar points and green ones indicate selected image points.
+- The red points indicate selected lidar points and green ones indicate selected image points.
   You must match the minimum 6 points to perform calibration.
   If you have a wrong match, you can remove this match by just clicking on them.
   After selecting points on image and lidar, you are ready to calibrate.
   If selected point match size is greater than 6, "Calibrate extrinsic" button will be enabled.
   Click this button and change tf source `Initial /tf` to `Calibrator` to see calibration results.

 ![interactive-calibrator-results.png](images/interactive-calibrator-results.png)